yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### National Public Data
 [Search for your data](https://nationalpublicdata.com/search), copy the unique URL, and paste it in the [opt-out form](https://nationalpublicdata.com/optout.html).
 You’ll then need to share your email address and verify the opt-out request via email.

+### OpenDataUSA
+OpenDataUSA has personal information as well as political donations.
+[Search for your records](https://opendatausa.com/optout), and check the box next to each record you want removed from the database.
+Once you've selected all the records, click the "Remove Selected" button at the bottom of the page.
+Fill out your name, address, email address, relationship to yourself, and an email address.
+(Note that the site will only recognize email addresses from Gmail, Yahoo, Outlook or other large providers as valid.)
+When you get an email, click on “confirm and remove.”

 ### PeopleByName
 [Look up your name](https://www.peoplebyname.com/people).
 Or, you can fill in your name in the URL like this: https://www.peoplebyname.com/people/[Last_Name]/[First_Name].
 Opt out [for each record](https://www.peoplebyname.com/remove.php).